 The event programme typically includes one fleet racing competition - a week long residential fleet racing regatta in the summer - and two team racing competitions a year - one in singlehanders, and one in doublehanders.

 Entry requirements differ between events, but we constantly strive to be as inclusive as possible.
 Our events generally cater for youth sailors of a wide range of abilities and ages.
 Several of our events include 'Rookie' Fleets for the less experienced sailors, with coaching both on and off the water.
 Our fleet racing events include many different kinds of dinghies, including both monohulls and multi-hulls.

 Our membership is divided between group memberships for local association teams, sailing clubs and outdoor education centres and individual adult and youth members.

-The work of the NSSA is funded from the membership fees with additional "top up" funding from organisations including the Andrew Simpson Sailing Foundation and the Royal Yachting Association.
+The work of the NSSA is funded from the membership fees with additional "top up" funding from organisations including the Royal Yachting Association.

 How the NSSA works